 Nicholas, an early Christian, secretly gave money three separate times for three sisters whose father didn’t have enough money for a dowry for them to get married.
 During the night he snuck the money into their stockings.
 But one night the father caught St. Nicholas, Nick asked for him to keep his secret.
 St. Nick gave to this family unconditionally because of his love for God.

-The modern story of Santa is about surveillance, stuffing your feelings down, and not expressing your emotions
+By contrast, the modern story of Santa sounds like surveillance, stuffing your feelings down, and not expressing your emotions

 We want our kids to know that we love them unconditionally